Home > Buyers Guides

 Buying Advice: How to Choose Cycling Bib Shorts

 When it comes to cycling bib shorts, there are a lot of options on the market.
 Having so much variety is fantastic, but it can make it difficult to understand exactly what you need.
 In this section, we’ll cover some of the important things to consider when searching for your next pair of cycling bib shorts.
-And, if you’re searching for something to get you through the cooler months, we’ve tested and reviewed cycling bib tights too.
+And, if you’re searching for something to get you through the cooler months, we’ve tested and reviewed cycling bib tights, too.

 Bib Shorts vs Non-Bib Shorts

 The term “bib shorts” is a bit confusing, since we don’t usually think of shorts as including shoulder straps.
 So, what’s the deal with these straps?
 To understand their purpose and benefit, it’s helpful to visualize how you’ll be positioned during your ride.
-On a road bike, your hips are hinged forward, and your spine is extended, positioning your shoulders well forward of your hips.
+On a road or gravel bike, your hips are hinged forward, and your spine is extended, positioning your shoulders well forward of your hips.
 With this position in mind, you’ll see that because bib short straps wrap around your shoulders, the forward flexion of your body helps the straps keep the bib shorts under a bit of tension.
-This tension in the straps keeps the shorts – most critically, the pad – securely positioned for better support and comfort than a pair of padded shorts without straps can provide.
+This tension in the straps keeps the shorts and most critically, the pad, securely positioned for better support and comfort than a pair of padded shorts without straps can provide.

 Additionally, since the straps are holding the shorts in position, there is no need for a tight waistband to perform that task.
 This reduces pressure on the abdomen, and it means that your shorts won’t slip down or sag over the course of a ride.